Dynamic Stall Characteristics and Modelling of Time-Varying Pitching Kinematics: Results and Discussion

 The reaction time delay $\Delta \kindex{t}{reaction}$ depends on the pitch rate, and the relaxation time $\Delta \kindex{t}{relaxation}$ is a constant value corresponding to the vortex formation time \cite{Dabiri2009}.
 In the generalised Goman-Khrabrov model, the stall delay time coefficient $\kindex{\tau}{2}$ corresponds to $(\kindex{t}{ds} - \kindex{t}{ss})$ and the relaxation time coefficient $\kindex{\tau}{1}$ corresponds to the constant term $\Delta \kindex{t}{relaxation}$.
 The relaxation time constant $\kindex{\tau}{1}$ corresponds to the asymptotic limit of the stall delay estimation \cref{Eq:decay}:

 This asymptotic value represents the time scale for vortex formation and is independent of the kinematics.
 The stall delay time constant $\kindex{\tau}{2}$ is directly calculated from the stall delay estimation based on \cref{Eq:decay} using the characteristic pitch rate of the motion defined at the static stall angle.
+The pitch rates studied here are selected within the regime where the stall onset timing is sensitive to pitch rate variations \cite{Mulleners2013, LeFouest2021}.
+At higher pitch rates, the reaction delay becomes negligible, and the stall timing becomes pitch-rate-independent, dominated only by the vortex formation time.

 The generalised Goman-Khrabrov model predictions for three representative cases are presented in \cref{fig:GKs}, corresponding to the configurations analysed in \cref{fig:forces}.
+The results based on the generalised approach of \citeauthor{Ayancik2022} are labeled as the \textit{original model} in \cref{fig:forces}.
 The lift evolution of the generalised Goman-Khrabrov model during the attached flow regime of all three pitch kinematics corresponds well with the experimental lift coefficient.
 The model results diverge from the experimental results in predicting the stall onset moment and the post-stall lift response.

 For decelerating motions, the generalised Goman-Khrabrov model predicts earlier stall onset, and the post-stall lift prediction diverges from the experimental observations (\cref{fig:GKs}a).
 Accelerating motions exhibit the opposite behaviour to decelerating ones (\cref{fig:GKs}c), and the model predicts a later stall onset for these motions compared to the experiments.
 For the linear pitch motion, the model captures both the attached flow region and stall onset timing accurately, and divergence only exists in the post-stall region (\cref{fig:GKs}b).